 On December 21, 2021, the Company extended to Mr. Williams an offer of employment (the "Williams Offer Letter") to serve as the Company's CEO beginning January 1, 2022.
-Pursuant to the terms of the of the Williams Offer Letter, Mr. Williams' compensation for service as the Company's CEO is set at \$480,000 and Mr. Williams is eligible to participate in any and all bonus and benefit programs that the Company makes available to its employees.
+Pursuant to the terms of the of the Williams Offer Letter, Mr. Williams' compensation for service as the Company's CEO was set at \$480,000 and Mr. Williams is eligible to participate in any and all bonus and benefit programs that the Company makes available to its employees.
 In addition, Mr. Williams was awarded 50,000 share options on February 10, 2022 priced at \$8.40, vesting 1/48th monthly over a four-year period, with the options expiring on February 10, 2032.
 Upon termination, all vested options will be exercisable at any time during the twelve months following termination.
-In the event of termination of Mr. Williams' employment by the Company without cause, by Mr. Williams with good reason, or termination by way of a change in control, then upon Mr. Williams' execution of a release of claims, Mr. Williams is entitled to an aggregate amount equivalent to eighteen months of his then-current base salary The Williams Offer Letter supersedes all prior agreements regarding Mr. Williams' services to and compensation from the Company, including the Williams Consulting Agreement.
-The foregoing description is qualified in its entirety by reference to the Williams Offer Letter, which is included as Exhibit 10.36.
+In the event of termination of Mr. Williams' employment by the Company without cause, by Mr. Williams with good reason, or termination by way of a change in control, then upon Mr. Williams' execution of a release of claims, Mr. Williams is entitled to an aggregate amount equivalent to 18 months of his then-current base salary.
+However, under the Williams Offer Letter, Good Reason did not apply to an agreed upon transition to a new CEO where Mr. Williams remains a member of the Board and acts as a continuing consultant to the Company.
+The Williams Offer Letter superseded all prior agreements regarding Mr. Williams' services to and compensation from the Company.
+The foregoing description is qualified in its entirety by reference to the Williams Offer Letter, which is included as Exhibit 10.36 to the Registration Statement of which this prospectus is a part.
+Mr. Williams' current arrangement with the Company as Chairman of the Board and a consultant.

 Elliot Goldstein.
 Dr. Goldstein was party to a consulting agreement with the Company dated April 1, 2021 for CEO consulting services (the 'Goldstein Consulting Agreement').
 Under the Goldstein Consulting Agreement, Dr. Goldstein agreed to provide the Company CEO consulting services for a six month period in exchange for a monthly payment of \$5,000, subject to increases as approved by the Board.
 Dr. Goldstein entered into a second consulting agreement dated October 1, 2021 for President consulting services (the "Second Goldstein Consulting Agreement"), and together with the Goldstein Consulting Agreement, the "Goldstein Consulting Agreements").
 Under the Second Goldstein Consulting Agreement, Dr. Goldstein agreed to provide the Company President consulting services until September 30, 2022 in exchange for a monthly payment of \$10,000 plus reasonable expenses incurred in connection with such services.
 Prior to entry into the Goldstein Consulting Agreements, Mr. Goldstein provided services to the Company under the Virtua Consulting Agreement.
 Pursuant to the terms of the Virtua Consulting Agreement, Mr. Goldstein was appointed Chief Executive Officer of the Company beginning on the date of the agreement and continuing until either party provides notice of its intent to terminate the agreement for any reason, at any time, upon 30 days' written notice, which was able to be waived by either party, upon 15 days written notice in the event of a breach by either party, or on the written agreement of both parties.
-The Company agreed to pay Virtua, LLC a \$30,000 fixed fee per month, with \$20,000 of that monthly fee to be allocated for services
+The Company agreed to pay Virtua, LLC a \$30,000 fixed fee per month, with \$20,000 of that monthly fee to be allocated for services provided by Mr. Goldstein, plus reimbursement for reasonable expenses.
+The foregoing descriptions are qualified in their entirety by reference to the Goldstein